 - Approval for projects in the private sector is extremely limited and is determined on a case-by-case basis.
 Private sector projects must be done on a pro bono basis and focus solely on matters related to the public interest.
 Students may not receive compensation for any work that results in clinical credit.

-As part of creating an independent clinical placement, students must secure a Supervising Attorney who will be responsible for directly supervising their work.
-The supervisor will need to sign the Supervising Attorney Form, which the student submits along with the online-application.
-It is essential that students develop their project proposal in collaboration with their prospective supervisor.
+It is essential that students develop their project proposals in collaboration with their prospective supervisor.
 This will help ensure that students propose work that is realistic, focused, and in line with the mission of the placement organization.
-This will also allow students to be productive and maximize the available opportunities once they begin work.

 - Be a licensed attorney in the appropriate jurisdiction;